Installing with podman-compose

-Podman Compose is a tool for easily test and run multi-container applications.
-Microcks offers a simple way to set up the minimal required containers to have a functional environment in your local computer.
+Podman Compose is a tool for easily testing and running multi-container applications.
+Microcks offers a simple way to set up the minimal required containers to have a functional environment on your local computer.
 This procedure has been successfully tested with Podman

 2.1.1 onto Fedora 33+ and should be OK on CentOS Stream 8+ and RHEL 8+ distributions too.

 To get started, make sure you first have the Podman and the Podman Compose packages installed on your system.

 Then, in your terminal issue the following commands:

 git clone https://github.com/microcks/microcks.git

 Change to the install folder